 Although I intend to eventually make this catalog sufficiently complete that casual users should have no need to refer to the original papers that the NGC/IC catalogs and their predecessors and successors were based on, there are bound to be users who would like to see the original historical records.
 There are hundreds of those, and finding them online (or anywhere else) can be next to impossible.
-To satisfy the needs of those readers, I am now adding Historical Notes to each NGC/IC entry, and plan to add links from those notes to a page which contains links to all the online references
+To satisfy the needs of those readers, I am now adding Discovery Notes to many NGC/IC entries, and plan to add links from those notes to a page which contains links to all the online references

 I am aware of.
 I created the page on Apr 20, 2017, so until that date is well in the past it will be somewhat incomplete, but I have listed most of the references, and am gradually adding links to online copies of the reference materials.